uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

 | sub    | **MAY**    |
 | cnf    | **MAY**    |

-- The Issuer **MUST NOT** make any of the JWT Claims in the table above to be selectively disclosable, so that they are always present in the SD-JWT-VC presented by the Wallet.
+- The Issuer **MUST NOT** make any of the JWT Claims in the table above to be selectively disclosable, so that they are always present in the SD-JWT-VC presented by the wallet.
-- It is at the discretion of the Issuer whether to use `exp`, `iat` claims and/or a `status` claim to express the validity period of an SD-JWT-VC.
-The Wallet and the Verifier **MUST** support those mechanisms.
+- It is at the discretion of the issuer whether to use `exp`, `iat` claims and/or a `status` claim to express the validity period of an SD-JWT-VC.
+The wallet and the verifier **MUST** support those mechanisms.
 - The `vct` claim **MUST** be defined and is treated as an unresolvable string.
 - The `iss` claim **MUST** be a DID.
-The `iss` value is used to obtain Issuer's signing key as defined in Section [Issuer identification and key resolution](#sd-jwt-did-resolution).
+The `iss` value is used to obtain Issuer's signing key as defined in section [Issuer identification and key resolution](#sd-jwt-did-resolution).
-- The `sub` claim **MAY** be used, if there is a requirement to provide the Subject's identifier assigned and maintained by the Issuer.
+- The `sub` claim **MAY** be used, if there is a requirement to provide the subject's identifier assigned and maintained by the issuer.
-- When The Issuer decides to use device binding, the `cnf` claim [RFC7800] **MUST** conform to the definition given in [Device Binding Chapter](#device-binding).
+- When the issuer decides to use device binding, the `cnf` claim [RFC7800] **MUST** conform to the definition given in [Device Binding Chapter](#device-binding).

 <a id="sd-jwt-did-resolution"></a>

 #### Issuer Identification and Key Resolution to validate an Issued Credential
-- The key used to validate the Issuer's signature on the SD-JWT VC **MUST** be obtained by resolving the DID with key reference from the JOSE header `kid` parameter.
+- The key used to validate the issuer's signature on the SD-JWT VC **MUST** be obtained by resolving the DID with key reference from the JOSE header `kid` parameter.

 <a id="device-binding"></a>

 ##### Cryptographic Device Binding between Wallet and Verifier

-- For Cryptographic Device Binding, a KB-JWT, as defined in [I-D.ietf-oauth-sd-jwt-vc](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-12.html#name-key-binding-jwt), **MUST** be present when presenting an SD-JWT VC.
+- For cryptographic device binding, a KB-JWT, as defined in [I-D.ietf-oauth-sd-jwt-vc](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-12.html#name-key-binding-jwt), **MUST** be present when presenting an SD-JWT VC.

-**WARNING** Issuers can issue low assurance VCs without Device Binding but they can become vulnerable to replay attacks.
+**WARNING** Issuers can issue low assurance VCs without device binding but they can become vulnerable to replay attacks.
 {: .notice--warning}

 #### OpenID4VC Credential Format Profile
 This section specifies how SD-JWT VCs as defined in [I-D.ietf-oauth-sd-jwt-vc](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/) are used in conjunction with the OpenID4VC specifications.

 ##### Format Identifier
-The Credential format identifier is `vc+sd-jwt`.
+The credential format identifier is `vc+sd-jwt`.
 This format identifier is used in issuance and presentation requests.

 <a id="sd-jwt-cred-def"></a>

 ##### Credential Issuer Metadata
-The following additional Credential Issuer metadata are defined for this Credential format to be used in addition to those defined in Section 10.2 of [OpenID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#name-credential-issuer-metadata).
+The following additional credential issuer metadata are defined for this credential format to be used in addition to those defined in Section 10.2 of [OpenID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#name-credential-issuer-metadata).

 - `credential_configuations_supported` **MUST** contain
     - `vct` **MUST** be defined.